 FAQs

 the maximum number of headsets booked for any walk will be 40.
 Of these, 36 will be booked through box office.
-An additional 4 may be booked by Humber Bridge or VHAY staff.
+An additional 4 may be booked by Humber Bridge or VHEY staff.
 A list will be provided of any of these additional staff bookings.

 There are 8 spare devices in the chargers, in case of breakages, non returns, unexpected walk ups or other exceptional circumstances.
 Use your discretion!